Skip to Main Navigation | Skip to Content

 I-70 and Missouri Hwy 13 - Exit 49

 Graduation announcements can be purchased from the University Store-The Crossing.
 Information can be obtained by calling 660-543-4227.
-Jostens' representatives will be at the University Store-The Crossing in March and April for spring commencement and November 2-3, 2015 for fall commencement.
+Jostens' representatives will be at the University Store-The Crossing March 14th from 9 a.m.-4 p.m. and April 4th-5th from 9 a.m.-4 p.m. for spring commencement.
 Inquiries via e-mail can be directed to email@example.com.
-You may also visit the the Jostens website and order online.
+You may also visit the Jostens website and order online.

 The Multipurpose Building (500 S Washington) will open for guests and participants 1 hour prior to the designated ceremony start times.
 Guests are encouraged to arrive at least 20 minutes before the start of the ceremony.
 Guest requiring special accommodations (wheelchairs, walkers, baby strollers, etc.) are encouraged to arrive earlier.
 Each ceremony lasts approximately 90 minutes.
 No tickets are required for guests.
 Candidates may invite as many guests as they would like to the ceremony.